-Women's Basketball Analyst and Reporter
+Women's Basketball Analyst

 Rebecca Lobo joined ESPN in 2004 as a WNBA and women’s college basketball analyst and reporter.
 The former WNBA All-Star and championship winning college basketball player contributes to ESPN’s live women’s basketball events and studio shows.